yatish27/linkedin-scraper/README.md

 ================

 Linkedin-scraper is a gem for scraping linkedin public profiles.
-You give it an URL, and it lets you easily get its title, name, country, area, current_companies and much more.
+Given the URL of the profile, it gets the name, country, title, area, current companies, past comapnies,organizations, skills, groups, etc

 Installation
 ------------